Research

 • Discrete Choice Experiments

-Researchers at HEPAC currently apply these methods on a number of projects in the number of areas.
-Previously, researcher at HEPAC and Queens University Belfast undertook a HRB funded study, in collaboration with and the support of the EUROQoL group, whiched developed and analysed a preference valuation set for the EQ-5D-5L health states among the Irish general public.
+Researchers in HEPAC currently apply these methods in a variety of areas in collaboration with clinicians, health and social scientists at University of Galway and in other Irish, European and US research institutions.
+HEPAC provide health economic evaluation support to the Health Research Board (HRB)-Trials Methodology Research Network (TMRN), the HRB-Primary Care Clinical Trials Network Ireland (CTNI), the Diabetes Collaborative Clinical Trial Network Ireland (HRB DCCT-N-I), the HRB-Clinical Research Facility Galway (CRFG), Evidence Synthesis Ireland (ESI) and the SFI Research Centre for Medical Devices (CÚRAM).
+In addition, researchers at HEPAC and Queens University Belfast undertook a HRB funded study, in collaboration with and the support of the EUROQoL group, which developed and analysed a preference valuation set for the EQ-5D-5L health states among the Irish general public.
 The output from this project provided a set of preference weights for health in Ireland that can be applied for the future conduct of health economic evaluation and health technology assessment.
-Other studies in this methodological area include the estimation of public preferences for resource allocation across different types of healthcare programmes..
+Other studies in this methodological area include the estimation of public preferences for resource allocation across different types of healthcare programmes.